Max Besuschkow: Club career

 On 25 July 2015, Besuschkow made his debut for VfB Stuttgart II in the 3.
 Liga against Dynamo Dresden.

 On 3 January 2017, Besuschkow joined Bundesliga club Eintracht Frankfurt on a contract until June 2020.
 In January 2018, he joined 2.
 Bundesliga side Holstein Kiel on loan for the second half of the season.

 On 23 July 2018, Besuschkow was loaned out to Royale Union Saint-Gilloise until June 2020.

+Besuschkow joined Hannover 96 in 2022.
+He was loaned out to Austria Klagenfurt for the second half of the 2023–24 season.

+On 2 September 2024, Besuschkow joined FC Ingolstadt.

 International career

 Besuschkow played for German under-17 team at the 2014 UEFA European Under-17 Championship.